-When you double-click on each of the above entries to uninstall them, please follow the default prompts and allow it to remove all files and all configuration information related to this program.
+When you double-click on the above entries to uninstall them, please follow the default prompts and allow it to remove all files and all configuration information related to this program.
 If any of the programs ask you to reboot your computer, do not allow it to reboot until you have uninstalled all of the programs listed above.

 When you are done, you can close the Control Panel screens.

 To terminate any programs that may interfere with the removal process we must first download the Rkill program.
 Rkill will search your computer for active malware infections and attempt to terminate them so that they wont interfere with the removal process.
 To do this, please download RKill to your desktop from the following link.